cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

 This guide will walk you through a basic Camblet scenario.
 It will deploy Camblet into the kernel to assign strong identities to processes and transparently establish mTLS connections.
-To spice things up, all of this will happen inside a Kubernetes cluster.
+At first, simple python http server with cURL will be used for demostration later, to spice things up, all of this will happen inside a Kubernetes cluster.

 ## Prepare the environment